hashir-ayaz/hashir-ayaz/README.md

 <h1 align="center">Hi 👋, I'm Hashir</h1>
 <h3 align="center">👋A developer fascinated by the web's possibilities.
-I've dabbled in everything from HTML, CSS and JavaScript to C++ and Java, but these days, I'm all about React and Node.js.
-I'm currently on a journey learning React, diving into its component-based magic to build better, more interactive web experiences. 🛠️ Currently, I'm working on creating a real-time chat app using React and exploring the wonders of WebSockets. 💬 I'm a firm believer in learning by doing and constantly pushing my limits.
+Experienced in React and Node.
+Have a good understanding of C++ & Java along with SpringBoot💬 I'm a firm believer in learning by doing and constantly pushing my limits.
 If you're into making cool stuff and exchanging ideas, let's connect!</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">